15. March 2024

 • High security and data protection

 WANs are crucial for companies that use digital resources to enable communication, data access and application hosting.
-The protocols of WANs, including Frame Relay or Asynchronous Transfer Mode, set clear communication rules.
 Companies use different connection types such as leased lines, tunneling, Ethernet and SD-WAN to connect sites, data centers and cloud resources.
 Our blog post "Efficient power supply via Ethernet or InfiniBand" provides detailed information on Ethernet.

 Local Area Network